Professional course Return to Practice

 - Nursing practice and decision making

 Learning and Teaching

-The programme has six face to face study days which are spread out throughout the duration of the programme.
-The theoretical aspect of the programme is run alongside a practice placement where returnees will complete practice competencies that meet the NMC outcomes that are required to be eligible to return to practice, these are:-
+The theory part of the programme is designed to support RTP students in updating their knowledge and skills on contemporary nursing practice.
+The theoretical aspect of the programme is run alongside a practice placement where returnees will complete practice competencies that meet the NMC outcomes that are required to be eligible to return to practice; these are:-

 - An understanding of the influence of health and social policy to the practice of nursing and midwifery

 - An understanding of the requirements of legislation, guidelines, codes of practice and polices relevant to the practice of nursing and midwifery.